 We continually seek clinician and patient feedback about how the LOCOMOTION study has created an impact.
 This may be regarding changes to how clinicians provide care or how patients manage their condition.
 We've received feedback about how study outputs (such as scientific publications) have provided an impact, but also how the experience of participating in study work packages (WPs) has produced benefits.
 There are various sources of feedback, one of which is through the NIHR's Participant in Research Experience Survey (PRES).
-Examples of feedback we have received are detailed on this page.

 - BMJ Practice Pointer ‘Long COVID – an update for primary care’ empowering patients

 - Therapeutic experience from participating in WP 1.2 ‘Service Co-Design’

 - Learning pacing by participating in WP 1.4 ‘Vocational Rehabilitation’

 - WP 2.1 ‘Home monitoring of Long COVID symptoms’ helps patient learn what causes some of their symptoms

-- Making sense of symptoms by participating WP 2.2 ‘Patient Reported Outcome Measures’
+- Making sense of symptoms by participating in WP 2.2 ‘Patient Reported Outcome Measures’

 BMJ Practice Pointer ‘Long COVID – an update for primary care’ empowering patients

 It definitely made my Doctor listen and willing to investigate.
 I told her I feel fobbed off and gaslit ever since I’ve had this condition and it’s time they did something about it.
 I said I had a document from the BMJ and will bring it as they should be following these guidelines.
 At this point she seemed to listen.
 This will be the first time a doctor has actually seen me face to face since the pandemic began.
 It’s a really helpful chart and I think this will be my gateway to get the relevant checks I need.

 Therapeutic experience from participating in WP 1.2 ‘Service Co-Design’